c-grigsby/prana-app/README.md

 ## Downloading the App

-This app is currently in beta for testing.
-To download version 0.1.1 to your mobile device for review:
+This app is currently in beta testing for version 0.1.2

-- ### iOS
+### iOS

-  - _Info below is expired a new beta from Apple Testflight should be active within 48 hours_
-  - A free download of the app is available via [Apple TestFlight](https://developer.apple.com/testflight/): to join the Prana.io beta
+- A free download of the app is available via [Apple TestFlight](https://developer.apple.com/testflight/)
-  - Step 1, download [TestFlight](https://testflight.apple.com/) from the App Store to your mobile device
-  - Step 2, visit the public link on your iOS device to download: https://testflight.apple.com/join/JDZDY79Y
+- Visit the public link on your iOS device to download: https://testflight.apple.com/join/JDZDY79Y

-- ### Android
+### Android

-  - _Awaiting review from Google Play_
+- Awaiting review from Google Play

 ---